 The Audit and Risk Committee of the Board of Directors (the "Audit Committee") comprises the six directors named below.
-Each member of the Audit Committee is an independent director (as independence is defined in the listing standards of the Nasdaq Global Select Market and Rule 10A-3 under the Exchange Act with respect to membership on audit committees).
+Each member of the Audit Committee is an independent director (as independence is defined in the listing standards of the Nasdag Global Select Market and Rule 10A-3 under the Exchange Act with respect to membership on audit committees).

 The Audit Committee has adopted a written charter, which has been approved by the Board of Directors.
 The Audit Committee has reviewed and discussed the Company's audited consolidated financial statements with management, which has primary responsibility for the consolidated financial statements, and with the Company's independent registered public accounting firm.
 The Company's independent registered public accounting firm is responsible for expressing opinions on the conformity of the Company's audited consolidated financial statements with generally accepted accounting principles and on the Company's internal control over financial reporting.
-The Audit Committee has discussed with the Company's independent registered public accounting firm, which was Deloitte & Touche LLP and the member firms of Deloitte Touche Tohmatsu (collectively referred to as "Deloitte") for 2023 and 2022, the matters that are required to be discussed by applicable standards of the Public Company Accounting Oversight Board ("PCAOB"), including Auditing Standard 1301, "Communications with Audit Committees," as adopted by the PCAOB, as well as Rule 2-07 of Regulation S-X of the SEC-"Communication with Audit Committees."
+The Audit Committee has discussed with the Company's independent registered public accounting firm, which was Deloitte & Touche LLP and the member firms of Deloitte Touche Tohmatsu (collectively referred to as "Deloitte") for 2023 and 2022, the matters that are required to be discussed by applicable standards of the Public Company Accounting Oversight Board ("PCAOB"), including Auditing Standard 1301, "Communications with Audit Committees," as adopted by the PCAOB, as well as Rule 2-07 of Regulation S-X of the SEC-- "Communication with Audit Committees."
 Deloitte has also provided to the Audit Committee their communication required by PCAOB Ethics and Independence Rule 3526, "Communications with Audit Committees Concerning Independence," and the Audit Committee discussed with Deloitte the firm's independence.
-The Audit Committee also considered and determined that the provision by Deloitte of oregoing review and discussions, the Audit Committee recommended to the Board of Directors that the consolidated financial statements audited by Deloitte for 2023 and 2022 be included in the Company's Annual Report on Form 10-K for 2023, and the Audit Committee has appointed Deloitte as the Company's independent registered public accounting firm for 2024.
+The Audit Committee also considered and determined that the provision by Deloitte of non-audit related services in 2023, which consisted of tax advisory services, is compatible with the independence standard.
+Based on the foregoing review and discussions, the Audit Committee recommended to the Board of Directors that the consolidated financial statements audited by Deloitte for 2023 and 2022 be included in the Company's Annual Report on Form 10-K for 2023, and the Audit Committee has appointed Deloitte as the Company's independent registered public accounting firm for 2024.